Before Visiting Turkey Tips

 Also, if you do anything online, you will find that you have problems if your card/bank doesn’t support 3D security.

-I am personally a fan of simply withdrawing cash in the local currency from ATMs instead of carrying large amounts of dollars. there are a couple of reasons.
+I am personally a fan of simply withdrawing cash in the local currency from ATMs instead of carrying large amounts of dollars.

 It is also good to have a little bit of cash on hand if you want to do a bit of tipping though it isn’t usually expected in Turkey unless you’re in a tourist area.